byuicampuscd/LinkFlagger/README.md

 ### Add an enable/disable option to the options.html popup

-Place the following elements in the options.html file at any point after another "<hr>" tag.
+Place the following elements in the options.html file at any point after another `<hr>` tag.
 If you add it just before the div called "status" it will be the last tool in the menu.

 ```html